DIY Baby Nursery Ideas on a Budget

 Shelves are both decorative and functional.
 They give you a place to display storybooks, small toys, and keepsakes — all while filling empty wall space.

-DIY Tip: Paint or stain your shelves to match your crib or dresser.
-Use L-brackets for extra stability if you’re hanging them above the crib.
+DIY Tip: Paint or stain shelves to coordinate with your dresser or wall color.
+Use L-brackets for extra stability when mounting shelves.

 Smart strategy: Shelving makes the room look organized and allows you to rotate books and décor seasonally without redecorating the entire space.